Loaded Weapon 1

 National Lampoon's Loaded Weapon 1 (also known simply as Loaded Weapon 1) is a 1993 American parody film directed and co-written by Gene Quintano, and starring Emilio Estevez, Samuel L. Jackson, Kathy Ireland, Frank McRae, Tim Curry and William Shatner.
 The film mainly spoofs the first three Lethal Weapon films, as well as several others including Basic Instinct, Commando, Die Hard, Dirty Harry, Rambo, The Silence of the Lambs, Wayne's World, 48 Hrs. and TV series such as CHiPs.

-Loaded Weapon 1 was released on February 5, 1993.
+Loaded Weapon 1 was released on February 5, 1993 to negative reviews but was a financial success with a gross of $51 million worldwide against a budget of $8 million.